Scoot over, Amazon HQ2 is moving in.

 Neither of these offers was the largest Amazon received, which supports experts who claim that incentives like the ones offered for the Amazon HQ2 are rarely the biggest motivators for companies to move to an area.
 For example, Amazon cited New York’s massive talent pool as a major factor for its decision.

 But, the money’s already on the table.
-Some New York officials are wondering if they got a raw deal since Amazon chose to split the new locations, but in any case, the cities will start to see the impacts of the trillion-dollar company’s presence more and more over the next few years.
+Some New York officials are wondering if they got a raw deal since Amazon chose to split the new locations.
+In any case, the cities will start feeling impacts of the trillion-dollar company’s presence over the next few years.
 So what does that mean for taxpayers?

 The biggest threat to taxpayers is not so much on a direct, immediate tax.
-But the impact of a major company like Amazon opening doors in your area can have consequences that can be felt by everyone.
+Rather, the impact of a major company like Amazon opening doors in your area involves other potential consequences.

 Housing prices don’t affect citizens from a tax perspective, but let’s dig deeper.
-For example, New York City’s subways are notorious for their delays and other issues, a topic that came up quite a bit during the primary gubernatorial race between Gov. Andrew Cuomo and Cynthia Nixon.
+For example, New York City’s subways are notorious for their delays and breakdowns.
+This topic came up quite a bit during the primary gubernatorial race between Gov. Andrew Cuomo and Cynthia Nixon.

 The system badly needs repair, but what happens if you were to add 25,000 travelers to it?
 Well, delays could worsen and public transportation near the new Amazon location could essentially break down.

-That doesn’t necessarily equate to a direct, immediate tax hike for New Yorkers, but it does equate to substantial growing pains for infrastructure projects, education, and other public services.
-Big changes like those could squeeze state and local government budgets, which may eventually find new ways to refill their accounts.
+That doesn’t necessarily equate to a direct, immediate tax hike for New Yorkers.
+But it does mean growing pains for infrastructure, education, and other public services.
+These changes could squeeze state and local government budgets, which may eventually find new ways to refill their accounts.
 And yes, a range of creative taxes could be on the table.

-Corporate tax incentives are a hotly divided issue for a lot of reasons, but are just part of the larger rebalancing that comes when large companies move to town.
+Corporate tax incentives are a hotly divided issue for a lot of reasons.
+However, they’re just part of the larger rebalancing that comes when large companies move to town.
 And there are a million factors at play within the Amazon HQ2 decision!
 We’ve already seen spikes in housing prices, but over the next several years, residents in Northern Virginia and Queens will need to adjust.

 One thing residents can certainly hope for is that the good intentions behind the Amazon HQ2 bids will remain for as long as it takes to adjust to having Amazon as a new neighbor.